Deficiency Letter: Complete FDA Response Guide for Regulatory Professionals

 Common Causes of Regulatory Deficiency Letters

-Based on FDA review data from 2020-2025, deficiency letters cluster around six primary categories.
+Deficiency letters often cluster around six primary categories.
 Understanding these patterns allows regulatory teams to implement targeted prevention strategies.

 1. CMC (Chemistry, Manufacturing, and Controls) Deficiencies